Az-Net/Flipper-Online/README.md

 # Folder File Structure
 It is expected that all game data resides in /ext/apps/F0

-The initial file structure is as follows:
+The current file structure is as follows:
 /ext/apps/F0/

-* start.js
+* run_f0.js

-/contacts/

 /rules/
 * bit-value_array